Anderson leaves with cervical strain, A’s beat Indians 6-4

-CLEVELAND (AP) — Brett Anderson left in the sixth inning with a cervical strain, and the Oakland Athletics hung on to beat the Cleveland Indians 6-4 on Monday night.
+Oakland’s left-hander managed to do that, but left the game in the following inning with a cervical strain, and the Athletics hung on to beat the Cleveland Indians 6-4 on Monday.

 Anderson (5-3) allowed one run in 5 1/3 innings, improving to 4-0 with a 0.94 ERA in six starts against the Indians.
 The 31-year-old left-hander was injured in the fifth inning when he ducked to avoid a ball hit up the middle by Roberto Pérez.
-Both pieces of Pérez’s broken bat also sailed close to the pitcher.
+Anderson also had to watch the bat, which broke when Pérez made contact.

+Anderson has had arm injuries throughout his career, including being sidelined twice last season.

+“Kind of another fluky thing where I only have to deal with when I break a guy’s bat and I don’t know where the barrel is going,” he said.

 Anderson finished the inning, then was removed in the sixth with a 3-1 lead and a runner on second.
+He is dealing with soreness and stiffness, but said he should be fine going forward.

+“My range of motion going to the inside part of the plate was limited,” he said.
+“It was one of those things where I can get out of it when it’s not too bad.
+I felt that was the right moment.”

+Manager Bob Melvin and a team trainer visited the mound in both the fifth and sixth, and Anderson walked to the dugout on the second occasion.

 Jurickson Profar, Matt Olson and Matt Chapman homered as Oakland extended its winning streak to four, matching its season high.
 The A’s have won seven of their last 10 games against the Indians.